If a member of your team asked you how to measure brand awareness, would you be able to tell him or her how to do it? If your answer is no, it’s OK.

 - Brand mentions.
 A brand mention is anytime someone mentions your brand name on the web, including links, @mentions, and text (when someone forgets to tag you).

 - External links.
-External links improve your brand’s visibility and recognize your website as an authority figure in your industry.
+External links improve your brand’s visibility to potential customers and recognize your website as an authority figure in your industry.

 - Website traffic.
 Measuring your website traffic is a foolproof way to measure brand awareness.
 You can track and evaluate which methods of your marketing strategy are driving the most and least amount of traffic to your website.